How to Find Real Work at Home Jobs

-Despite all the online advertising you see, there aren't as many legitimate work at home job as you might think unless you have the skills that are conducive to freelancing or for working full-time at a position where you don't need to be in the office.
+Despite all the online advertising you see, there aren't as many legitimate work at home jobs as you might think, unless you have the skills that are conducive to freelancing or for working full-time at a position where you don't need to be in the office.

-In fact, there are almost as many scams than real work from home opportunities.
+There are almost as many scams as there are real work from home opportunities.
 Here's how to research work at home opportunities to make sure they are legitimate and avoid scams.
-There are companies that hire for work from home jobs and you can find work at home job listings online.
+There are companies that hire for work from home jobs, and you can find work at home job listings online.

-Many people who work from home started out working in an office, but, were able to arrange with their employer to work some or all of time at home.
-I have an acquaintance who relocated to Washington, DC.
-Her employer decided to enable her to work from home, rather than losing a valuable employee.
+Many people who work from home started out working in an office, but were able to arrange with their employer to work some or all of time at home.

 In other cases, you can work as a home-based agent where you are an employee of the company who works from a home office, providing customer service to client companies.
 Virtual assistants provide administrative, secretarial, and clerical support, as well as creative and/or technical services for clients.